haidi-ustc/mech2d/README.md

 ```
 it shows
 ```
-usage: m2d post [-h] [-a {stress,energy}] [-p {elc,ssc}] [--skip] [-o ORDER] [--plot] [-v]
+usage: m2d post [-h] [-a {stress,energy}] [-i INPUTFILE] [-p {elc,ssc}]
+                [--skip] [-o ORDER] [-f FMT] [-d DPI] [--plot] [-v]

 optional arguments:
   -h, --help            show this help message and exit -a {stress,energy}, --approach {stress,energy}
                         Support 'Energy' or 'Stress' approach.
+  -i INPUTFILE, --inputfile INPUTFILE
-  -p {elc,ssc}, --properties {elc,ssc}
+                        Parsing elastic constant tensor from input file -p {elc,ssc}, --properties {elc,ssc}
                         What do you want to calcuation? elastic constant or stress strain curve? default value: 'elc'.
-  --skip                Whether skip the data parsing ? if true, it means the Def_*_Energy.dat should be exists in
+  --skip                Whether skip the data parsing ? if true, it means the
+                        Def_*_Energy.dat should be exists in corresponding
-                        corresponding folder. default value: False.
+                        folder. default value: False.
   -o ORDER, --order ORDER
                         The order of polynomial for fitting.
-Default value: 4 for strain-stress approach and 3 for stress- strain approach
+Default value: 4 for strain-stress approach and 3 for stress-strain method
-  --plot                plot the figures
+  -f FMT, --fmt FMT     The format of output figure.
+Default value: .jpg -d DPI, --dpi DPI     The resolution of output figure.
+Default value: 100 --plot                plot the figures
   -v, --verbose         print verbose information or not.
 ```